Oxidative stress: Metal catalysts

 Metals such as iron, copper, chromium, vanadium, and cobalt are capable of redox cycling in which a single electron may be accepted or donated by the metal.
 This action catalyzes production of reactive radicals and reactive oxygen species.
 The presence of such metals in biological systems in an uncomplexed form (not in a protein or other protective metal complex) can significantly increase the level of oxidative stress.
 These metals are thought to induce Fenton reactions and the Haber-Weiss reaction, in which hydroxyl radical is generated from hydrogen peroxide.
 The hydroxyl radical then can modify amino acids.
 For example, meta-tyrosine and ortho-tyrosine form by hydroxylation of phenylalanine.
 Other reactions include lipid peroxidation and oxidation of nucleobases.
 Metal-catalyzed oxidations also lead to irreversible modification of arginine, lysine, proline, and threonine.
 Excessive oxidative-damage leads to protein degradation or aggregation.

-The reaction of transition metals with proteins oxidated by reactive oxygen or nitrogen species can yield reactive products that accumulate and contribute to aging and disease.
+The reaction of transition metals with proteins oxidized by reactive oxygen or nitrogen species can yield reactive products that accumulate and contribute to aging and disease.
 For example, in Alzheimer's patients, peroxidized lipids and proteins accumulate in lysosomes of the brain cells.

-Non-metal redox catalysts

-Certain organic compounds in addition to metal redox catalysts can also produce reactive oxygen species.
-One of the most important classes of these is the quinones.
-Quinones can redox cycle with their conjugate semiquinones and hydroquinones, in some cases catalyzing the production of superoxide from dioxygen or hydrogen peroxide from superoxide.

-Immune defense

-The immune system uses the lethal effects of oxidants by making the production of oxidizing species a central part of its mechanism of killing pathogens; with activated phagocytes producing both reactive oxygen and nitrogen species.
-These include superoxide (•O_{2}^{−}), nitric oxide (•NO) and their particularly reactive product, peroxynitrite (ONOO-).
-Although the use of these highly reactive compounds in the cytotoxic response of phagocytes causes damage to host tissues, the non-specificity of these oxidants is an advantage since they will damage almost every part of their target cell.
-This prevents a pathogen from escaping this part of immune response by mutation of a single molecular target.

-Male infertility

-Sperm DNA fragmentation appears to be an important factor in the cause of male infertility, since men with high DNA fragmentation levels have significantly lower odds of conceiving.
-Oxidative stress is the major cause of DNA fragmentation in spermatozoa.
-A high level of the oxidative DNA damage 8-oxo-2'-deoxyguanosine is associated with abnormal spermatozoa and male infertility.